mnz88f/dt-docker/README.md

 ## Setting up Caddy DT using a public domain

-If your DT host server is accessible using a public domain (ie `dt-domain.org`) then Caddy can create a certificate for you using Let's Encrypt.
+If your DT host server is accessible using a public domain (ie `dt-domain.org`) then Caddy will create a certificate for you using Let's Encrypt.

 ```
 https://dt-domain.org {